Srishtiv24/To-Do-App/README.md

 # To-Do-App
-A sleek, responsive To-Do List app built with HTML, CSS, and JavaScript.
+A sleek, responsive To-Do List app built with HTML, CSS, and JavaScript, designed for clarity, speed, and pixel-perfect alignment.
+Users can add, edit, delete, and mark tasks as complete with an intuitive interface.

-Features
+Features -
 Add Tasks – Quickly jot down tasks with a clean input field and responsive layout.

 Mark as Complete – Toggle tasks with a single click to visually track progress.